 Bedstone College limits the number of international students accepted.
-The current percentage is 18% international: so 82% are British.
+The current percentage is around 30% international: so 70% are British.
 This guarantees full immersion for every student in both the English language and culture.
 Students from one country are distributed evenly across forms, dorms and year groups and are not allowed to share boarding house dorms with other students of the same first language.
 We welcome students, currently, from 16 different nations so no one ethnic or language group dominates.
 If families are looking for a truly British, traditional boarding school education, Bedstone College may well be a very good fit.

 Learning support is offered to those with mild dyslexia, dyspraxia or ADHD.
 We are one of just 39 schools nationwide to have achieved CReSTeD status for our excellence in learning support by having a Specialist Dyslexia Unit.
 Approximately 15% of our student get one-on-one specialist support and many go on to achieve fantastic results, far beyond their and their family’s expectations.